NTNU-DT/AIRa/README.md

 # AIRa

 ## Introduction
-This is the original implementation of AIRa, a blockchain-based alert system.
+This is the original implementation of __AIRa__, a blockchain-based alert system.
 This repository consists of the blockchain system, the alert history webpage, and the administrative control webpage.

 #### Demo of the alert history webpage:http://47.254.152.209:5000/